 - A clear delineation of the learning tasks/activities for the internship.

-- This must be written and submitted to the Field Coordinator as an agreement between the agency director, instructor, and student.
+This must be written and submitted to the field coordinator as an agreement between the agency director, instructor, and student.
 Final approval of the worksite internship depends on all the above criteria being met.
 The faculty liaison monitors the agreed-upon terms and failure to comply with the agreement may result in termination of the internship.

-Who are the field instructors?
+Who are the mentors?

-- Field instructors are social workers with degrees from accredited schools of social work.
+Mentors are social workers with degrees from accredited schools of social work.
 They volunteer their time and are not compensated for their work on behalf of the School of Social Work.
 They want to give back to their profession, and helping to train future social workers is their way of doing it.

-- What are the criteria for being allowed to complete my field placement?
+What are the criteria for being allowed to complete my field placement?

 For BSW students, a 2.5 GPA and completion of all prerequisite courses.
 To advance to the second semester a grade of “B” or better in both the Field Experience and Field Seminar courses is required.

-- For MSW students, a GPA of 3.0 is required.
+For MSW students, a GPA of 3.0 is required.
 Your field placement in your first year of the program is a given.
 However, successful completion of all courses in your first year is required in order to advance to your second-year internship.

 May I complete my internship by working on nights and weekends?

 Social workers typically work regular business hours in most agencies.
 Internship hours are completed during weekdays; no evening or weekend hours are available.
 Please make arrangements before your senior year to complete your internship during regular weekday business hours.

 I have a felony on my record.
 Will I be able to get an internship?

 Information about felonies must be answered and will be used for planning the internship experience.
 Although a felony conviction does not preclude admission to the program, we cannot guarantee that the Field Coordinator can place you in an internship if you have been convicted of a felony.
 Many internship agencies require a background check; therefore, you must answer this question truthfully.
 Failure to do so may result in your application being denied or expulsion from the program.
 People convicted of certain felony convictions may not be eligible for licensure as a social worker in Arkansas.
 You must be licensed to practice social work in Arkansas.
 For more information about licensing regulations see http://www.state.ar.us/swlb

 What is the difference between an MSW foundation and concentration internship?

 The foundation internship is the grounding for core social work knowledge, values, and skills where you learn to engage, assess, plan, intervene, evaluate, and terminate at all systems levels (individuals, families, groups, communities, and organizations).
 The concentration internship takes you more in-depth with different systems levels—advanced direct practice for those who want to concentrate in working with individuals, groups, and families and management and community practice for those who want to work with communities and organizations.

 What is the difference between MSW advanced-standing and regular internships?

-- The advanced standing internship is offered only during the summer and is a total of 240 practice hours.
+The advanced standing internship is offered only during the summer and is a total of 240 practice hours.
 It is a compressed version of the regular foundation year internship, but it is for advanced standing students only.